 W For Weakness:

-3. Lack of Green Initiatives – Netflix has still not utilized renewable energy and hasn’t created a business model to promote environmental sustainability.
+3. Lack of Green Initiatives – Netflix has still not utilized renewable energy.
+It hasn’t created a business model to promote environmental sustainability.
 Contrary to this, tech companies like Amazon, Google, Apple, and Facebook have already started using renewable energy to help sustain the environment.
 The four tech giants have committed to using 100% renewable energy for their businesses.
 The lack of green energy utilization harms the brand image of Netflix.

 4. Rigid Pricing – Customers demand customized pricing with more options.
 Unfortunately, Netflix’s pricing model is rigid, with only three tiers, Basic, Standard, and Premium.
 The lack of different options has contributed to stagnation in the number of new subscriptions.

 5. Over-dependence on North America Market – Even though Netflix operates globally, it relies heavily on the North American market.
 In the fiscal year 2019, Netflix reported $10.05 Billion in revenue from North America, representing about 50% of its total revenue ($20.15 Billion).
-This is a major weakness because the North American Market is nearing saturation.
+This is a significant weakness because the North American Market is nearing saturation.

 O Stands For Opportunities